terceiro/debci/docs/TUTORIAL.md

 . shunit2
 ```
-Then, we can run it with sadt or adt-run.
+Then, we can run it with sadt or autopkgtest.

-Note: `sadt` hides output and `adt-run ./ --- null` gives full output.
+Note: `sadt` hides output and `autopkgtest . -- null` gives full output.

 # Miscellaneous